 Unlike objects on the roadway that are quickly steered around, overhead clearances are often not even noticed.
 Most GPS navigation systems direct you in the most direct route, regardless of overhead clearances or weight restrictions.
-Many clearance accident incidents have been while follow a GPS guidance system, even in buses and semi’s.
-The Good Sam Rand McNally GPS provides RV specification input.
-Once programmed, it will route you clear of any size or weight issues.
-However, it does not account for low tree branches, electrical wires, service canopies or other similar structures.
+In fact, many clearance accident incidents have been while following a GPS guidance system, even in buses and semi’s.
+More RV-specific GPS systems and GPS apps take into account certain restricted roads and highways due to low overpasses.
+However, these generally don’t account for low tree branches, electrical wires, service canopies, or other similar structures.

-Here are some tips that may help you avoid encountering some common low clearance issues.
+Additional tips that may help you avoid common low clearance issues include: